kyma-project/kyma/tests/components/application-connector/docs/application-gateway-tests.md

 The credentials used for authentication, such as `clientID`, are [hardcoded](../tools/external-api-mock-app/config.go).
 The server key, server certificate, and the CA root certificate for port `8090` are defined in [this Secret](../resources/charts/gateway-test/charts/mock-app/templates/credentials/mtls-cert-secret.yml).

+> [!NOTE]
-> **NOTE:** Port `8090` must be excluded from redirection to Envoy, otherwise Application Gateway cannot pass the client certificate to the mock application.
+> Port `8090` must be excluded from redirection to Envoy, otherwise Application Gateway cannot pass the client certificate to the mock application.

 ### API Exposed on Port `8091`